 Skip to main content

 The Databrain MCP server lets you manage embedded analytics through your AI assistant.
-Instead of navigating the Databrain UI or calling REST APIs directly, describe what you want in plain English and the assistant handles the rest.
+Instead of navigating the Databrain UI or calling REST APIs directly, describe what you want in plain English and the assistant handles the setup steps for you.

 "Embed my sales dashboard in my React app"